2 ~ 6 December 2024 - Hiroshima, Japan

 Authors with accepted submissions are expected to attend the Doctoral Symposium in person to present their work.
 A discounted registration fee for Doctoral Symposium participants will be announced later.

 Submissions to the Industrial Applications track should clearly describe how the relevant formal methods are applied to the development or maintenance of specific software or hardware systems in an engineering manner and should not exceed 6-pages in the LNCS format.
+Accepted submissions will be included in the proceedings of ICFEM 2024.

 David Basin, ETH Zurich, Switzerland